HaroldPutman/hubot-taboo-topics/README.md

 * `HUBOT_TABOO_FREQUENCY` - optional, the percentage of times that hubot will respond to mentions of the taboo terms. (integer, 0-100)

+You can customize the response text.
+Copy the file data.json from here to a file named `hubot-taboo-topics-data.json` in your hubot project folder.
+Then make the changes you want.

 ## Sample interaction